 Women’s Studio Workshop was founded in 1974 by Ann Kalmbach, Tatana Kellner, Anita Wetzel, and Barbara Leoff Burge.
 Our goals were committed to developing a studio workspace for artists to create new work and share skills.
 Programs were centered on the artistic process.
 We envisioned a society where women’s art was integral to the cultural mainstream and permanently recorded in history.
 Our first studios were in a two-story single-family home.
 Etching was in the living room, papermaking was in the attic, and screen printing was in the basement.
 In the years since then, WSW has grown to become a full-fledged professional studio facility.

-In the early years, the studios were located in a two-story single-family house.
-Etching was in the living room, papermaking was in the attic, and screen printing was in the basement.
-Public programming included a regular workshop series, as well as special programs that featured the work of women artists.
-Women’s Work in Film and Video, a long-standing series of topical films made by women film makers, and Outskirts, a series of 2-dimensional art exhibits, were initiated in 1976.
-These seasonal series were housed alternately at bars, dance studios or libraries—any place where we could access a new audience.
-The intention was to exhibit the work of women artists as well as provide professional experiences for the artists themselves.
+The studios at the corner of James and John Streets were the site of small community-based printmaking and photography classes.
+The confines of the space encouraged us to develop a series of off site public programming that featured the work of women artists.
+Women’s Work in Film and Video, a long-standing series of topical films made by women filmmakers, and Outskirts, a series of off site art exhibits, were initiated in 1976.
+These seasonal series were housed alternately at bars, dance studios, or libraries—any place where we could access a new audience.
+Flying Objects, RoadWorks, Art Off Track were all public sculpture installations designed to engage the public in non-traditional sites.

-Today, thirty years later, each of the four founding women artists are still very much involved in the day-to-day operation of the studios.
-Together with a vibrant new generation of staff, WSW continues to refine its programs and studios so that we may continue to provide the finest opportunities for artists from across the country and, increasingly, around the world.
+Today, each of the four founding women artists remain involved in the life of the studios.
+Together with a vibrant new generation of staff, WSW continues to refine its programs and studios in order to provide the finest opportunities for artists from across the country and, increasingly, around the world.